danielitogomez/danielitogomez/README.md

 - 📫 How to reach me **daniel.gomez.amaran@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/drive/folders/1zDfknO7S6WPnaNNkhlHnI2gszEbrf17z?usp=sharing]
+- 📄 Know about my experiences (https://drive.google.com/drive/folders/1zDfknO7S6WPnaNNkhlHnI2gszEbrf17z?usp=sharing)

-- ⚡ Fun fact **Cuban as born that not dance but play music, Chilean that cook "pastel de choclo" and person of this planet know as earth.**
+- ⚡ Fun fact: **Cuban as born that not dance but play music, Chilean that cook "pastel de choclo" and person of this planet know as earth.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">